Pfaffian structure of basin walls for coalescing particles: Introduction

 When identical particles on a line collide, they merge and continue as one (\Cref{fig:coalescence-intro}).
-This coalescence rule appears in several guises: boundaries between opinion clusters in the voter model~\cite{HolleyLiggett1975}, diffusing reactants in the $A + A \to A$ reaction-diffusion system~\cite{DoeringBenAvraham1988}.
-Starting from the \emph{maximal entrance law} (every site initially occupied), the system comes down from infinity: at any positive time, only finitely many survivors remain per bounded interval (Arratia~\cite{Arratia1979}).
+On a lattice, coalescence describes the voter model~\cite{HolleyLiggett1975}; in continuous space, the $A + A \to A$ reaction-diffusion system~\cite{DoeringBenAvraham1988}.
+For coalescing Brownian motions starting from the \emph{maximal entrance law} (every point initially occupied), the system comes down from infinity: at any positive time, only finitely many survivors remain per bounded interval (Arratia~\cite{Arratia1979}).

-Tribe and Zaboronski~\cite{TZ2011} and Garrod, Poplavskyi, Tribe, and Zaboronski~\cite{GarrodPTZ2018} proved that the surviving positions form a \emph{Pfaffian point process}: all correlation functions are Pfaffians of $2 \times 2$ matrix kernels.
-A Pfaffian is a signed sum over perfect matchings of the rows and columns of an antisymmetric matrix---the analogue of a determinant when the underlying combinatorics involves pairings rather than permutations. \emph{But why should coalescence---a process where particles merge---produce Pfaffians?}
+Tribe and Zaboronski~\cite{TZ2011} proved that for coalescing Brownian motions under the maximal entrance law, the surviving particle positions form a \emph{Pfaffian point process}; Garrod, Poplavskyi, Tribe, and Zaboronski~\cite{GarrodPTZ2018} extended this to continuous-time random walks on~$\ZZ$ with spatially inhomogeneous rates and all deterministic initial conditions.
+In a Pfaffian point process, all correlation functions are Pfaffians of $2 \times 2$ matrix kernels.
+A Pfaffian is a signed sum over perfect matchings of the rows and columns of an antisymmetric matrix---the analogue of a determinant when the underlying combinatorics involves pairings rather than permutations.

-For the related process of annihilation ($A + A \to \emptyset$), the connection to matchings is suggestive: $2k$ particles must pair up to completely annihilate, and the different pairings are exactly the perfect matchings of $\{1, \ldots, 2k\}$.
-But the particle trajectories interact (annihilation), so the total annihilation probability does not decompose into pairwise terms in any obvious way.
-The companion paper~\cite{Sniady2026annihilation} proves that the total annihilation probability nonetheless equals a Pfaffian---a signed sum over matchings of products of pairwise crossing probabilities.

-This paper proves the Pfaffian structure for coalescence by a combinatorial route.
-A \emph{checkerboard duality} converts empty-interval probabilities into coalescence of backward lineages; a \emph{cancellative labeling} converts coalescence into annihilation; and the annihilation Pfaffian closes the circle.